-It is recommended to enable WEP on your wireless router or access point before configuring your wireless adapter. make sure you enter the WEP key exactly the same on all wireless devices.
-It is strongly recommended to set the authentication to Shared Key.
+It is recommended to enable WPA-PSK on your wireless router or access point before configuring your wireless adapter.
+Make sure you enter the passphrase exactly the same on all wireless devices.

 - 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
 Click on New to create a new profile or highlight an existing profile and click Modify. - 2.
-Select WEP under Set Security Option. - 3.
-Select Shared and then select the Key Length from the drop-down menu. - 4.
-Enter the WEP key exactly as it is on your wireless router or access point. - 5.
+Select WPA/WPA2-Personal under Set Security Option. - 3.
+Select TKIP or AES. - 4.
+Enter the passphrase exactly as it is on your wireless router or access point. - 5.
 Click OK to connect to the network.
 Allow up to 30 seconds to connect.